medic/medic-docs/md/install/mmva-vmware.md

 ### Download

 1. Go to the [VMWare Player Products](http://www.vmware.com/products/player/) page.
 2. Download and install the latest version for your operating system.
+Look for the free version available for personal and non-commercial use.

 ## Create New Virtual Machine